theforeman/hammer-cli-foreman/doc/host_create.md

-guest_id             # guest OS id form VMware scsi_controller_type # id of the controller from VMware hardware_version     # hardware version id from VMware start                # Must be a 1 or 0, whether to start the machine or not
+guest_id             # guest OS id form VMware scsi_controller_type # id of the controller from VMware hardware_version     # hardware version id from VMware start                # Boolean, expressed as 0 or 1, whether to start the machine or not
 ```

 Available keys for `--interface`: